 Gun restrictions prevent selling to the wrong hands.

-If anything, they strive to make the world safer by limiting the wrong kinds of guns from getting into the wrong hands.
+If anything, they strive to make the world safer by limiting guns from getting into the wrong hands.
 This leads to fewer deaths.
 Universal background checks on private and gun show sales can help prevent criminals and the mentally ill from getting guns.
-Research asserts that federal checks could cut gun deaths by an estimated 56.9%.
-And let’s not forget about mandatory safety features.
+Research asserts that federal checks could cut gun deaths by an estimated 90%.
+And, let’s not forget about mandatory safety features.
 Installing safety devices on guns would minimize accidental gun deaths, especially of and by children.
-Think about it, we have child-proof caps on medicine bottles.
-So why not child-proof firearms?
+Think about it: We have childproof caps on medicine bottles, so why not have childproof firearms?

 Such laws help prevent selling the wrong guns.

 High-capacity magazines enable a shooter to fire multiple times without reloading, turning murderers into mass murderers.
 An investigation into mass shootings found that high-capacity magazines were used in at least 50% of the 62 mass shootings that were analyzed.
+For example, a 2018 school shooting in Parkland, Florida saw 17 people dead and 14 wounded, thanks to a semi-automatic AR-15 – a deadly, military-inspired rifle that has been the weapon of choice for many mass shooters.
 No, banning the purchase of such magazines or assault weapons won’t prevent gun crime from happening, but it will greatly reduce the carnage.

 Arguments for Gun Ownership